 - Must be SNAP eligible and willing/able to enroll in benefits

 - Must be authorized to work in the United States

 - Able to commit to a full-time training program for six months

 - Willing to develop, work towards, and achieve employment, case management, and education goals

 - Ready and willing to work hard independently and as a team

 YouthBuild is an equal opportunity employer/program and auxiliary aids and services are available upon request to individuals with disabilities.

-Contact the YouthBuild Program Manager to apply or learn more about the program
+Contact the YouthBuild Program Supervisor to apply or learn more about the program